daringway/dare-aws-cli/README.md

 # dare-aws-cli

 A set of helper scripts to make your life a little easier in AWS.

+Current Features:
+    - Securely storing credentials in your Mac OS X keychain
+    - AWS credentials switching and looping
+    - AWS role assume and looping

 ## Installation & Setup